arunnegi-07/DSA/Standard_Interview_Questions/06-SmallestPositiveMissingNumber/Intuition_Swapping.md

 ## Intuition :

-**Note :**Before coming to this approach please clear the previous approach as the concept behind this approach is totally similar to that one.
+**Note:** Before coming to this approach please clear the previous approach as the concept behind this approach is totally similar to that one.

 **Here's a step-by-step intuition of the in-place swapping approach:**